-If you have ringing in the ears – a medical condition called tinnitus – you may have heard of a supplement called Lipoflavonoid which, according to its website, has been “used extensively for decades for the treatment of Meniere’s syndrome and tinnitus.”
-I became curious about Lipo-Flavonoid after I started getting ringing in my left ear.
-So, I decided to try it and see if it helped.
-What you will read below is not only my review of LipoFlavonoid but also the results of what happened when I tried it.
+If you have ringing in the ears – a medical condition called tinnitus – you may have heard of a supplement called Lipoflavonoid which, has been “used extensively for decades for the treatment of Meniere’s syndrome and tinnitus.”
+That's what the company says.
+I became curious about this supplement after I started getting ringing in my left ear.
+So, I decided to try lipoflavonoid and see if it helped.
+What follows is not only my review of LipoFlavonoid but also the results of what happened when I used it.
 Hopefully, what you will read will help you better decide if LipoFlavonoid is right for you.
-See my tinnitus supplements review also.

 For this review I looked at Extra Strength Lipo-Flavonoid Plus.
 According to the product box, a serving is 3 caplets.
 Each serving (3 caplets) has the following ingredients:

 |Vitamin B2 (riboflavin)||2 mg||118% DV|

 |Niacin (niacinamide)||0.67 mg||34% DV|

 |Pantothenic acid (calcium pantothenate)||3.33 mg||34% DV|

 |Calcium (dicalcium phosphate)||58 mg||6% DV|

 |Exclusive Tisina Complex composed of the following:||1000 mg||N/A|

 In this table, % DV= percent daily value, mcg = micrograms, and N/A = no daily value has been established